Dynamic Cable Design & Configuration Optimization

 - Floater motion

-- Cyclic loading
+- Environmental cyclic loading

 - Seabed interaction

-- Strict mechanical constraints
+- Strict mechanical and geometrical constraints

 Cable design is a constraint-dominated problem, balancing: